Owhiro Bay School Staff

-The management team at Owhiro Bay School includes the Principal, Deputy Principal, Team Leader and the RTLB Cluster Manager.
+The management team at Owhiro Bay School includes the Principal, Deputy Principal and the RTLB Cluster Manager.

 We are the Lead School for Resource Teachers of Learning Behaviour (Cluster 28).
 Our 37 RTLB are based in central Wellington and Titahi Bay.

 - Vikki Martin – Deputy Principal – email@example.com

 - Vaughan Smith – Teacher Years 4/5/6 (Room 1 – Term 4) firstname.lastname@example.org

 - Niky Clegg – Teacher Years 4/5/6 (Room 3) – email@example.com